 A MedCenter Talking Alarm Clock is a timed voice prompt that can enhance the pill box method.
 A pre-recorded message (“Dad, time to take your pills.”) is scheduled to play throughout the day when it’s time to take medications.

 The MedCenter Reminder System combines the talking alarm clock with a pill planner system that’s a bit more elaborate than a pill box.
-Delaware’s team loves this system because there are separate compartments for each round of medications.

 The MedCenter Talking Alarm Clock and the MedCenter Reminder System work well for people who are competent, but, like many people, can be forgetful.
 If you are caring for someone who is not competent (read about mental competence here), you can still use these systems but we recommend having someone monitor them and watch for signs that indicate it is time to advance to a more sophisticated system.
 Some suggestions:

 Livi is an automated pill dispensing machine that can hold up to 90 days of medications and dispense up to 15 pills at a time.
 A caregiver can receive text alerts when medication is dispensed or if a dose is missed.

 Phillips Automated Medication Dispensing Service is another option for complex medication management.
 Medication is loaded by a caregiver who provides the dispensing schedule to Phillips.
 Phillips programs the dispenser.
 An alert is sounded when it is time to take medication.
 At the push of a button, the pills are dispensed.
 The dispenser is connected to the telephone line, so if a dose is missed, the dispenser can contact you or another family member.
 You can then check on your loved one to make sure they are getting their medication.